rtswstudio/OpenETLAgent/README.md

 OpenETL is a platform to professionally manage your ETL (Extract, Transform, Load) process.
 The platform consists of an **Agent** as well as a **Portal**.
 Key features include:

-* Built-in set of common extract plugins (e.g. JDBC, CSV)
+* Built-in set of common extract plugins (e.g. JDBC, CSV, Microsoft Excel)
 * Built-in set of common transform plugins (e.g. Mask Column, Rename Column, Drop Column)
-* Built-in set of common format plugins (e.g. CSV, JSON)
+* Built-in set of common format plugins (e.g. JDBC, CSV, JSON)
-* Built-in set of common load plugins (e.g. Disk, Console)
+* Built-in set of common load plugins (e.g. JDBC, Disk, Console)
 * Pluggable design (develop your own plugins using a simple API)
 * Light-weight and easy to deploy (just a single JAR file)
 * Pluggable interface for metrics